Why is my Seahorse laying on its side? Seahorses laying on their sides is one of the major problems Seahorse keepers face.

 Many times, we don’t get exactly what we ordered, especially from untrusted suppliers.

 There is every chance that what you received is a sick Seahorse, and that may be why it is laying on its side.

-You might have to confirm from a Vet, and if it’s sick, you might have to return it to the dealer or treat it.
+You might have to confirm with a Vet, and if it’s sick, you might have to return it to the dealer or treat it.

-Also, it may not be eating healthy foods at the store, and so become very weak.
+Also, they may not be eating healthy foods at the store, and so become very weak.

 A healthy Seahorse should be able to eat between 30-59 times a day, and the juvenile should go about 3k times, so feed yours 2-3 times a day with a huge amount of food.

 Poor tank condition and water parameters are other reasons why your Seahorse may be behaving like that.

 This happens mainly when it has stayed in the tank for a while, maybe a day or week, and starts acting this way.

 An uncycled tank or water with chemicals like ammonia, nitrates, chlorine, etc could cause this.